 1. Public Service Loan Forgiveness

-Public Service Loan Forgiveness (PSLF) allows borrowers to earn tax-free loan forgiveness in as little as 10 years.
+The Public Service Loan Forgiveness (PSLF) program allows student loan borrowers to earn tax-free loan forgiveness in as little as 10 years.
 To be eligible for PSLF, you must:

 - Work full-time for a qualifying employer in the public or nonprofit sector.